ImperialCollegeLondon/INDI/README.md

 ### Installation

-Software has been tested on macOS with python 3.10.
+Software has been tested on macOS Sonoma with python 3.10.

 #### Installation in macOS (Intel and Apple silicon)